Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 * `name`: Name of the list of queries
 * `intro`: Introductional text for reports
+* `info`: Short info about the current experiment
 * `factor`: Determines the measure for comparing performances (optional).
 Can be set to `mean` or `median` or `relative`.
 Default is `mean`.
 * `query`: SQL query string
 * `title`: Title of the query
-* `numRun`: Number of runs of this query for benchmarking
-* `numWarmup`: Number of runs of this query for warmup (first `n` queries not counting into statistics), between 0 and `numRun`.
-This makes sure data is hot and caching is in effect.
-* `numCooldown`: Number of runs of this query for cooldown (last `n` queries not counting into statistics), between 0 and `numRun`.
-This helps sorting out faster executions when the number of parallel clients decreases near the end of a batch.
 * `delay`: Number of seconds to wait before each execution statement.
 This is for throtteling.
 Default is 0.
+* `numRun`: Number of runs of this query for benchmarking

-Such a query will be executed 10 times, the time of execution will be measured each time, and statistics will be computed for the runs 6,7 and 8.
+Such a query will be executed 10 times and the time of execution will be measured each time.

 ### Extended Query File